scaleway/scaleway-cli/docs/migration_guide_v2.md

 ### Old unmaintained dependencies

 CLI v1 required a lot of dependencies that are not actively maintained anymore.
-As a team we don't have the bandwidth to maintain all the dependencies, perform regular audits and open source management required to make all those dependencies thrive.
+As a team, we don't have the bandwidth to maintain all the dependencies, perform regular audits and open-source management required to make all those dependencies thrive.
-With the CLIv2, we want minimize them as much as possible and focus only on well-supported external libraries when required.
+With the CLIv2, we want to minimize them as much as possible and focus only on well-supported external libraries when required.

 ### Few tests

-CLI v1 didn't have a high test coverage and no test generation that could be inferred from an underlying SDK.
+CLI v1 didn't have high test coverage and no test generation that could be inferred from an underlying SDK.
-CLI v2 builds on top of a the tests infrastructure of the code generation we have to increase test coverage.
+CLI v2 builds on top of the tests infrastructure of the code generation we have to increase test coverage.
 We also support different types of tests: unit test, conformance test, End to End testing.

 ## Commands